Rangers vs. Pirates Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Nathan Eovaldi (5-2) will make his 10th start of the season.
+- Martin Perez (5-1) will take to the mound for the Rangers and make his 10th start of the season.

+- He has started nine games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Eovaldi will look to finish five or more innings for the 10th start in a row.
+- Perez will look to finish five or more innings for the third start in a row.

 |Opponent